 - Your channel’s name should be attractive, memorable, and relevant to your niche.
 Before finalizing a name, check if it’s already in use.
 A unique name helps you stand out.

 - Design a professional logo and banner.
-Your banner is the first thing new visitors see, so it should clearly communicate what your channel is about.
+Your banner is the first thing people notice when they visit your channel.
+It should clearly show what your channel is about.
+Make it simple, clear, and easy to understand.

 - Fill out the About section with a clear and concise description of your channel.
 Use relevant keywords to help people find you in search.